-On capturing the sample’s 3D image by the optical profiler, a Windows-based software package provides the user with 3D images of the sample, a two-dimensional composite image and a window wherein the results of studying the sample using the tool in the software package can be observed on screen.
-The analysis tools enable step height measurements on the sample surface to be performed and also helps identify the difference in the average height between two positions on the sample surface.
+On capturing the sample’s 3D image by the optical profiler, a Windows-based software package provides the user with 3D images of the sample, a two-dimensional composite image and a window wherein the results of studying the sample using the tool in the software package can be observed on-screen.
+The analysis tools enable step height measurements on the sample surface to be performed and also help identify the difference in the average height between two positions on the sample surface.

 The software can also determine the surface roughness of the sample material.
 Surface roughness is a key parameter for studying material surfaces as it impacts their properties.

 Figure 5.
-The Zeta-20 is capable of measuring multiple dimensions, inlcuding 2D and 3D roughness, micro-CMM, film thickness, step heights, wall angles and more
+The Zeta-20 is capable of measuring multiple dimensions, including 2D and 3D roughness, micro-CMM, film thickness, step heights, wall angles and more